What Is Sustainability, Anyway? Consider This Your Go-To Guide

 So many of us are on the hunt for eco-friendly products.
 While many are putting the environment first with their initiatives, there are plenty of others that tout "eco" or "green" claims that are anything but—aka greenwashing at its finest.
 Some will use this verbiage without any real proof at all.

-Before you buy a product, do your research to ensure you're not a victim of greenwashing.
+Before you buy a product, do your research to ensure you're not a victim of greenwashing—or all the new versions of it.
 FTC green guidelines can help you make determinations, too.
 The guidelines make brands explain why a product is sustainable before they can make those claims on labels.

 Sustainability is a collective exchange of support—one that involves corporations and governments as much as it does individual people.
 It implores us to think through our decisions and place people and the planet at the forefront of our global priorities.